rubocop/rubocop/README.md

 # Progress (default) format to the file result.txt.
 $ rubocop --out result.txt

-# Both progress and offence count formats to $stdout.
+# Both progress and offense count formats to $stdout.
-# The offence count formatter outputs only the final summary,
+# The offense count formatter outputs only the final summary,
 # so you'll mostly see the outputs from the progress formatter,
-# and at the end the offence count summary will be outputted.
+# and at the end the offense count summary will be outputted.
-$ rubocop --format progress --format offences
+$ rubocop --format progress --format offenses

 # Progress format to $stdout, and JSON format to the file rubocop.json.
 $ rubocop --format progress --format json --out rubocop.json